Meet the Commissioner

 Whitaker launched Tennessee’s Sustainable Tourism initiative with the 2008 Great Smoky Mountain Sustainable Tourism Summit, positioning the state as a national leader in sustainable tourism.
 Further outgrowth of the Summit has been Tennessee’s launch of a sustainable tourism website, featuring a complete online toolbox, 10 statewide sustainable tourism workshops as well as a six-part webinar series.
 Tennessee’s program has been recognized by U.S. Travel Association as a national best practice and included on the travelgreen.org website.

-Whitaker serves on the Board of Directors of the U.S. Travel Association and in 2013 was elected to serve as Secretary of the Board.
-She also serves on the Travel South USA Board of Directors, the National Council of State Travel Directors, the University of Tennessee’s Retail, Hospitality and Tourism Management Advisory Board, Tennessee Tourism Committee and the Governor’s International Advisory Council.
+Whitaker serves as the Secretary of the U.S. Travel Association’s Board of Directors.
+She also serves on the Executive Committee of the National Council of State Travel Directors, Travel South USA Board of Directors, the University of Tennessee’s Retail, Hospitality and Tourism Management Advisory Board, and the Governor’s International Advisory Council.
 She serves as the co-chair of Tennessee’s Civil War Sesquicentennial Commission as well as the Tennessee State Fair Commission and is a member of the Smoky Mountains Park Commission.

 Whitaker is a Chicago native and a direct descendent of Tennessee’s first Governor, John Sevier.
 She holds a bachelor’s degree in communications from Northwestern University, Evanston, Illinois.
-Prior to her state cabinet post, Whitaker served as vice president of marketing for Dollywood, Tennessee’s most visited attraction.
-Throughout her career, Whitaker has received many awards and honors, including the Telly and Addy Awards for her broadcast and advertising work.
+Prior to her state cabinet post, Whitaker served as vice president of marketing for Dollywood, Tennessee’s most visited manmade attraction.

 - Marketing Information